 AARP Experience Corps is hosted by Greater Cleveland Volunteers.
 The program engages adults age 50 and over to tutor students in kindergarten through third grade in the Cleveland Metropolitan School District.
 Tutors help students develop fundamental literacy skills so they can succeed in school and in life.

 Volunteer tutors are trained prior to starting in the school and then throughout the school year by Literacy Specialist/Trainer.
-A Literacy Booster conducts peer-peer trainings monthly and serves as a literacy resource in each of the 13 schools.
+A Literacy Booster conducts peer-peer trainings at the schools and serves as a literacy resource to the other tutors.
 The students in the program benefit not only from the one-on-one academic assistance, but also from the mentoring relationship that develops between themselves and the volunteers.
 AARP Foundation Experience Corps volunteer tutors benefit from this caring relationship and from being able to share their love of reading and wider life experiences with children in need of extra support.

 Program Launch: 1997

 - Students served: 850

 - 53% of students rated below grade level at the beginning of the year improved, one or more grade levels in reading and literacy by the end of the school year

 - 92% of teachers reported that Experience Corp tutors had a moderate or strong impact on student reading and literacy performance.

 - 91% of teachers reported that tutors had a moderate or strong impact on student academic engagement behaviors, such as concentration or participation in class.